NewYorkCityCouncil/councilverse/README.md

 `get_bbl_estimates()` and `get_census_variables()` function the same in both R and Python.
 However, `get_geo_estimates()` has some differences in Python.
-Instead of having separate parameters for `geo` and `boundary_year`, there is only `geo`.
-To differentiate between 2013 and 2023 boundaries for Council Districts, there are two input options “councildist13” and “councildist23.”
-Data for New York City as a whole is also available using “nyc” for `geo`.
-Otherwise, the `geo` input options are the same.
+Instead of having separate parameters for geo and boundary year, there are two input options for Council Districts, “councildist13” and “councildist23.”
+Data for New York City as a whole is also available using “nyc” for geo.
+Otherwise, the geo input options are the same.
 There are also two additional parameters, `polygons` and `download`, with the defaults set at False.
 If `polygons` is set to True, the dataframe will include a column with the geometries associated with each geographic region.
 If `download` is set to True, the dataframe will